Convincing results with Jazia PVS in Dodoma Region pilot

 A composite of five operational indicators is used to monitor the performance of the Jazia PVS on a quarterly basis.

 Twenty-four tracer items were used to monitor medicines availability at health facilities.
 Due to the innovative PV system and accompanying measures such as auditing and coaching, mean medicine availability in the region increased by over 40% between 2013 and 2018.

 Prime Vendor performance

 As of 2018, purchases by health facilities from the Prime Vendor in the Dodoma region over the period of 4 years of PV system operations were estimated at about TShs 2 billion annually.

 The overall performance of the Prime Vendor (as a supplier), measured by a composite of 7 indicators was rated “Good” in 2018, assessing delivery time, fill rate, quality of supplies, communication and overall satisfaction with PV Services.

 Average delivery time from the Prime Vendor was 10 working days as compared to an average delivery time of 1 month or more from MSD.

-The Prime Vendor’s (as a supplier) order fulfillment rate averaged 99% which added to the general satisfaction of health facilities with PV services.
+The order fulfillment rate of the Prime Vendor (as a supplier) averaged 99%, which added to the general satisfaction of health facilities with PV services.

 The President’s Office of Regional Administration and Local Government (PORALG) together with HPSS planned and implemented the national roll-out.